NBiermann/cpp-terminal/README.md

 #### Windows and Linux:

-- The `Window` class holds a `char32_t` array of fixed size for the Unicode grapheme cluster (i.e., the displayed character) in each cell.
+- The `Window` class holds a `char32_t` array of fixed size for the Unicode grapheme cluster (i.e., the displayed character) for each cell.
 Trying to fill a cell with a grapheme cluster longer than `MAX_GRAPHEME_LENGTH` throws an exception.
 You may of course adjust this value in `window.hpp` to your needs.
-- I have not considered multi-width letters nor the `ZERO WIDTH JOINER` (`U+200D`).
-These will lead to unpredictable behavior.
+- As for the grapheme clusters, I have not yet considered multi-width letters nor the `ZERO WIDTH JOINER` (`U+200D`).
+In fact, anything other than combining character sequences might lead to unpredictable behavior, depending on the built-in abilities of the console.

 #### Windows only:

 - AFAIK, only Unicode characters in BMP (i.e., below `U'\x10000'`) are supported in a Windows console.
-- Windows terminals do not yet correctly display combining characters.
-The `Window::write()` and `Window::write_wordwrap()` methods perform a NFC normalization on the passed string as a workaround.
-Only if there is a matching composed character, a combining sequence will display correctly.
-I hope that this restriction will eventually be fixed by the new Windows Terminal (https://github.com/Microsoft/Terminal).
+- Windows consoles do not yet correctly display combining characters.
+The `Window::set_grapheme()` method performs a NFC normalization on the passed string as a workaround.
+Which means that only if there is a matching composed character, a combining sequence will display correctly.
+I hope that this restriction will eventually be fixed in the new [Windows Terminal](https://github.com/Microsoft/Terminal).

 -----